ngpestelos/selfhosted.site/README.md

 This is a tutorial on how to setup an [Openshift Origin](https://github.com/openshift/origin) cluster on [DigitalOcean](https://digitalocean.com).
 It is intended for those who are familiar with Docker and Kubernetes and would like to bring up an OpenShift cluster from scratch.

-The goal is to setup a hypothetical platform-as-a-service for self-hosted apps, with a running continuous deployment pipeline (GitLab).

-TODO Cluster Diagram

 ### Assumptions

 #### Operating System